kwzm/react-mobx-react-router-boilerplate/README.md

 - HMR
 - Mock support(use [mockjs](https://github.com/nuysoft/Mock))
 - Use eslint-config-airbnb instead of eslint-config-react-app
-- lint code in pre-commit by husky
+- lint code in pre-commit by husky and lint-staged
   - prettier
   - eslint
   - stylelint